Oitanny/AppDev/README.md

 Created by : Manpreet Kaur (MSCW)

-If vid is enable to opne then please click on view raw and download.
+If vid is enable to open then please click on view raw and download.